Running a Database Data Comparison

 To simplify navigation through huge schemas which contain a lot of objects, you can collapse and expand individual tables when you are examining the differences.
 If you double-click a table in the left component, the same table is also collapsed or expanded in the right component, respectively (provided that a mapping exists between the two tables).
 To collapse all tables in both components, do one of the following:

-•On the Diff and Merge menu, click Collapse tables.
+•On the Diff and Merge menu, click Collapse items.

 •Right-click the title bar of a component, and select Collapse tables from the context menu.